postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk-on-call.md

 1. Copy the API Key and save it for later.

 If you are using teams in Splunk On-Call, you can route alerts to specific teams by pairing routing keys with escalation policies.

+To route alerts to specific teams, do the following:

 1. Select the **Settings** tab, then select **Routing Keys**.
    [![Routing keys](https://assets.postman.com/postman-docs/splunk-on-call-routing-keys-1.jpg)](https://assets.postman.com/postman-docs/splunk-on-call-routing-keys-1.jpg)